Bayesian Mechanism Design for Blockchain Transaction Fee Allocation: Introduction

-The seminal work by \cite{roughgarden2021transaction} has modeled the problem of mechanism design on blockchain systems in an organized way.
-In this modeling, to incentivize the miners to mine the block, the blockchain systems adopt economic mechanisms to get the miners paid in cryptocurrency.
-Such payments usually consist of a mining reward and an additional reward extract from transaction fees paid by users.
-Generally, a block has limited size and takes social costs (e.g., PoW/PoS and the storage space) to create, and users can benefit from transactions being confirmed on the blockchain.
-Thus, it is reasonable to charge transaction fees from the confirmed transactions.
-As described by \cite{roughgarden2021transaction}, the on-chain space is a scarce resource, so to facilitate social efficiency of the system, we want to confirm transactions of high values.
+As each block only contains a limited number of transactions, {the major bottleneck of limited-space design in the blockchain systems} draws wide research interest in the field of mechanism design (e.g., \cite{wang2019consensus}).
+With this bottleneck, users need to compete to win a transaction space in the block.
+Such competition can naturally be implemented via an auction.
+However, as we will explain later, the auction design in a blockchain exhibits unique challenges on how to charge the users properly and how to reward the miner.
+This problem is usually referred to as \emph{``transaction fee mechanism (TFM) design''}, which has been modeled by a seminal paper of \cite{roughgarden2021transaction}.
+In more detail, to incentivize the miners to mine the block, the blockchain systems adopt economic mechanisms to pay miners via cryptocurrency.
+Such payments usually consist of a mining reward, and an additional reward extracted from transaction fees paid by users {named as the \emph{miner revenue}}.
+As users benefit from transactions being confirmed on the blockchain and miners need the incentivization, it is reasonable to charge transaction fees from users for confirmed transactions.
+As described by \cite{roughgarden2021transaction}, the on-chain space is a scarce resource, so to facilitate the social efficiency of the system, we want to confirm transactions of high values.
 Therefore, many blockchains adopt bidding-confirmation transaction fee mechanisms (TFM) such as auctions.

-However, due to the online and anonymous properties of blockchains, transaction fee mechanism design faces a major concern of \emph{credibility}~\cite{credibility}.
-Compared to traditional auctions, the miner has a wider strategy space to conduct dishonest activities, including adding fake transactions, concealing users' bids, and colluding with users.
-Therefore, a desirable TFM should prevent these dishonest activities so that it can operate correctly and efficiently.
+However, due to the online and anonymous properties of blockchains, the design of mechanisms for blockchain systems faces a major concern of \emph{credibility} \citep{he2023blockchain}.
+Compared to traditional auctions, the miner has a wider strategy space (than a traditional auctioneer) to conduct dishonest activities, including injecting fake transactions, concealing users' bids, and colluding with users.
+Therefore, it is important to address these unique challenges raised in the blockchain setting and develop a desirable TFM that discourages all possible dishonest activities to make sure the whole on-chain economic system can operate correctly.